vmware-tanzu/cartographer/rfc/rfc-0000-artifact-tracing-with-correlation-rules.md

   sourceRevision: abc123
 ```

-When doing this, Cartographer must now cache the templating context (to save space, Cartographer may choose to only
-store the fields of the templating context referenced in the Correlation Rules).
-This may be accomplished by storing in
-a configmap, the status of the workload, an external datastore or some other manner.

 At some later point, Cartographer will read the object on the cluster.
 At that point there will be some output
 (from the example above `ghcr.io/some-project/some-repo:xyz`).
 There will also be a set of input values at paths
 determined in the correlationRules (e.g. the value `abc123` and `https://github.com/some-project/some-repo`).
-At that
-point the cached templating contexts will be searched for the given inputs.
-If they are found:

-1. Cartographer has determined that the output is the result of the inputs
+Cartographer relies on this information to establish that the output is the result of the indicated inputs.
-2. The output is a valid product of a Cartographer stamp and may be passed forward.

-If the inputs on the object are not found in the cache then the output is not the result of a Cartographer definition,
-it is the result of an update from another actor.
-In that case, Cartographer should not pass forward the value.

 # Migration